thusspokedata/kooben-fe/README.md

 - Integrated with external APIs using Axios
 - State management and data fetching handled by TanStack Query
 - A dedicated file for handling errors efficiently throughout the app.
+- Code quality and security enhanced with [**Amazon CodeGuru**](https://aws.amazon.com/codeguru/) for automated code reviews and vulnerability detection.

 ## Backend